Polynomial definability in constraint languages with few subpowers: Universal-algebraic tools and constructions

+The \emph{kernel} of any homomorphism (i.e., the relation defined by $(x,y)\in\theta \leftrightarrow h(x)=h(y)$) is a \emph{congruence}, that is, an equivalence relation invariant under $\algA$.
+Conversely, for every congruence $\alpha$ of $\algA$, it is easy to see that one can construct a \emph{quotient algebra} $\algA/\alpha$, as the homomorphic image of the quotient mapping $x \mapsto x/\alpha$.
+Under the inclusion order, the set of all congruences of an algebra $\algA$ forms the \emph{congruence lattice} $\Con(\algA)$.
+The minimal and maximal element of this lattice are always the trivial congruences $0_\algA = \{(x,x) \mid x \in A\}$ and $1_\algA = \{(x,y) \mid x,y \in A\}$.
+An algebra $\algA$ is called \emph{subdirectly irreducible} if $0_\algA$ has a unique cover in $\Con(\algA)$, i.e., there is a unique minimal non-trivial congruence (called the \emph{monolith}).

 By $\HHH$, $\SSS$, and $\PPP$ we denote the closure of a set of algebras under homomorphic images, subalgebras, and products respectively.
-It is well-known that the closure of any set of algebras under $\HSP$ is a \emph{variety}, i.e., a class of algebras defined by a set of identities (see e.g. \cite{bergman_universal_2011}).
+It is well-known that the closure of any set of algebras under $\HSP$ is a \emph{variety}, i.e., a class of algebras defined by a set of identities (by Birkhoff's theorem, see, e.g., \cite{bergman_universal_2011}).
 A variety is called \emph{residually finite} if (up to isomorphism) it only contains finitely many subdirectly irreducible algebras, all of which are finite.
-This finiteness condition has already found several applications, both in a logical as well as a computational context (e.g.~\cite{kearnes_finite_2016,bulatov_subpower_2019}).